doorleyr/nyMobility/README.md

 ## Inputs

-blocks: an object which defines a set of city blocks and the number of people of each occupation type working in each block.
+blocks.csv: an dataframe which defines one city block per row and specifies the number of people of each occupation type, the residential capacity and the capacity of the third places.
 The occupation types are:

 | Code 	| Description											|
 |-------|-------------------------------------------------------|